 7th Week of Easter, Friday

-After the wondrous miracle of the unbroken net full of fish, and breakfast served by the resurrected Lord, Jesus turns to Peter and asks him three times, “Do you love me?”
-Jesus knows and loves Peter to the last detail, and sees the great potential in him.
+After the wondrous miracle of the unbroken net full of fish and breakfast served by the resurrected Lord, Jesus turns to Peter and asks him three times, “Do you love me?”
+Jesus knows and loves Peter to the last detail and sees great potential in him.
 As the spokesman and leader of the apostles, Peter has an “all or nothing” character.

 At the Last Supper, it was not enough for him to have his feet washed; he offered his hands and his head as well.
 Then afterwards, lacking self-knowledge, he declared that he was ready to die with Jesus.
 Peter is an earnest, wholehearted friend on a journey to spiritual maturity.
 Jesus does not remind Peter of his denials; his own tears were enough.
 Instead, by having him affirm his love for him three times, he gave Peter a chance to start afresh.

-The ever active and ardent Peter will get his wish fulfilled to die for Christ.
+The ever-active and ardent Peter will get his wish fulfilled by dying for Christ.
 With his martyrdom foretold, the beloved Peter hears the happy words of his Lord, “Follow me.”